DrStef/DrStef/README.md

 We propose a two-stages classification approach with Multi-feature Convolutional Neural Networks (CNNs), achieving near-perfect accuracy rates, specifically reaching up to 99%.
 This high accuracy is attributed to innovative pre-processing techniques that combine mel-spectrograms with complex wavelet transforms (CWT).

-Resolution of Reamining Classification Challenges:
+Resolution of Remaining Classification Challenges:

 A notable challenge in ESC-10 sound classification was the confusion between "sea waves" and "rain" sounds.
 This issue was addressed by developing an original transformation of the complex CWT, termed <i>aT-CWT</i>.
 This transformation replaces the phase component of the CWT for stationary and pseudo-stationary sounds with a Gaussian distribution, enhancing the model's ability to differentiate between similar sounding environmental events. <br>
 By integrating the <i>aT-CWT</i> transformation, the multi-feature CNN model has now achieved 100% accuracy in classifying environmental sounds from the ESC-10 dataset.